eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 * `CMake <https://cmake.org/download/>`__, version 3.10 or later;
 * Optionally, `OpenSSL <https://www.openssl.org/>`__, it is preferable to use TLS over TCP for version 1.1 or later.
-If you need to reduce the footprint or have issues with the FindOpenSSL CMake script, you can explicitly disable this by setting ENABLE\_SSL=NO
+If you need to reduce the footprint, or have issues with the FindOpenSSL CMake script, you can explicitly disable this by setting ENABLE\_SSL=NO

-..
-TODO Post Installation Requirements
+Post Installation Requirements
+''''''''''''''''''''''''''''''
+Add (if any) post installation considerations here

 Installing on Linux and macOS